-According to a Nielsen poll of 30,000 consumers carried out in 60 nations, 73 per cent of millennial consumers would readily pay more for ethically and sustainably made clothes.
+According to a Nielsen poll of 30,000 consumers carried out in 60 nations, 73 percent of millennial consumers would readily pay more for ethically and sustainably made clothes.
 As per the market estimate and reports, the sales of baby and toddler wear scaled up from Rs.
 5,790 crores in 2016 to Rs.
 8,950 crores in 2019.
 The market is shining bright in terms of displaying opportunities for further growth and proliferation.

-According to a report by TOI, Myntra, which has 40 dedicated brands and 100 national brands that carry infant wear in their assortment, is planning to take onboard some dedicated organic clothing brands and winter collection for babies very soon.
+According to a report by TOI, Myntra, which has 40 dedicated brands and 100 national brands that carry infant wear in their assortment, is planning to take onboard some dedicated organic clothing brands and winter collections for babies very soon.

 GOTS (Global Organic Textile Standard) certification and Organic Textile production in India

-Now, how viable and potent is this organic fashion segment is one important aspect to consider so as to understand and analyze its future growth in the fashion market.
+Now, how viable and potent this organic fashion segment is an important aspect to consider so as to understand and analyze its future growth in the fashion market.
 So, come to think of it, fashion is no longer just about trends and design; however, it is also a means to encourage sustainable choices.

 Manufacturing hub of organic textile in India

-Tiruppur in Tamil Nadu has a host of integrated units and thousands of MSMEs (medium, small and micro enterprises) that carry out specific functions for yarn, textiles and apparel manufacturing making it the leading knits production hub of the country.
+Tiruppur in Tamil Nadu has a host of integrated units and thousands of MSMEs (medium, small and micro enterprises) that carry out specific functions for yarn, textiles, and apparel manufacturing making it the leading knits production hub of the country.
 It is also known as the knitwear capital of India as it accounts for 90% of India’s cotton knitwear export.
 India boasts of exclusive zones for garment factories, such as Tirupur and Bengaluru in South India and Noida and Gurugram in the North part of India.

-The baby fashion segment has definitely snowballed its size especially in the last few years and there are existing leading players in the segment which has launched its baby and kids apparel category.
+The baby fashion segment has snowballed its size, especially in the last few years and there are existing leading players in the segment which has launched its baby and kids apparel category.
 With India being home to an estimated 120 million kids in the 0-4 year age group, the retailers believe the growth rate of the infant-wear market is quite parallel to the kidswear market.
 So much so that selling small garments has truly become a big business for retailers.

 Leading the frontier: Organic Baby and Kids Fashion Brands

-As about the future growth of the organic babywear and kidswear market segment in India, vis-a-vis taking us through the growth journey of your brand, he says “it is promising, but still at an early stage.
+As for the future growth of the organic babywear and kidswear market segment in India, vis-a-vis taking us through the growth journey of your brand, he says “it is promising, but still at an early stage.
 People are becoming more aware thanks to our massive efforts in trying to educate them about the importance of Organic living using Organic products.
 Our brand has grown over the years in terms of size and scale.
 We’ve enjoyed a good percentage of return customers who want quality products for their kids.
-We foresee a steady growth in the coming years, especially in our primary markets like Delhi and Mumbai.
+We foresee steady growth in the coming years, especially in our primary markets like Delhi and Mumbai.
 However, the challenge is to obtain good quality raw materials at reasonable prices.”

-Berrytree houses a wide range and stylish range of organic cotton apparels for babies and kids up to the age of 8 years… Parin Jain, the founder of Berrytree says “Our brand has grown over the years in terms of size and scale.
+Berrytree houses a wide range and stylish range of organic cotton apparel for babies and kids up to the age of 8 years… Parin Jain, the founder of Berrytree says “Our brand has grown over the years in terms of size and scale.
 We’ve enjoyed a good percentage of return customers who want quality products for their kids.”

 According to Elizabeth Jacob, founder of Liz Jacob, “Customers are so evolved these days and many do care about our sustainability narrative.
-Some are ready to pay a premium for organic cottons but yes, the majority is still yet to make that transition.
+Some are ready to pay a premium for organic cotton but yes, the majority is still yet to make that transition.
 That behavioral shift needs to be responsibly promoted by multiple influencers on social media and mainstream media, who should actively take up this cause.
 The ethos of our brand is built on sustainable and ethical trade practices that focus on reducing wastage of all resources, supporting grassroots level artisans, and promoting only sustainable, natural fabrics, especially local textiles.”

 Fashion meets sustainability: Sustainable Revolution in Fashion